 Part IIA of the Environmental Protection Act 1990 requires local authorities to inspect their areas and identify any contaminated land.
 A contaminated land inspection strategy must also be produced which explains how the local authority will carry out the inspection process.

 Epsom & Ewell Borough Council has produced a strategy to explain how contaminated land will be identified and dealt with in this Borough.
-Download the Contaminated Land Inspection Strategy (pdf - 1mb).
+We will be reviewing the strategy shortly.
+Please email or telephone the Council if you require the strategy.

 We will investigate all previous land uses which may have used contaminants that could cause harm to human health, initially by assessing any previous site investigations and remedial works.
 Site inspections and testing will be undertaken if there is inadequate information to determine whether the site is contaminated or not.
-At present the Council recognises 305 potentially contaminated land sites, however this number changes frequently as and when information is received on any site.
+At present the Council recognises in the region of 300 potentially contaminated land sites, however this number changes frequently as and when information is received on any site.

 Land may also be investigated for contamination through the Planning process.
 In some cases the Council may request for a Site Investigation and Remediation Statement as a Condition of Planning.